 If you are lucky they might well accept you immediately.
-Otherwise they might say you need to wait until the A level results come out in the middle of August.
+Otherwise, they might say you need to wait until the A level results are released in the middle of August.

-If you do not see a course you like then you can wait for Clearing, where there will be more choice available (but also more competition).
-A level students cannot apply through clearing until they know their results and this gives IB students a slight advantage.
+If you do not see a course you like then you can wait for Clearing where there will be more choice available (but also more competition).
+A level students cannot apply through Clearing until they know their results and this gives IB students a slight advantage.
 Universities will receive A level results a few days before they are released to candidates and will then make their decisions about how many places they still have available.
-So if there are particular courses you would like to apply for and you have the required grades then calling on 11th or 12th August is a good idea.
-Don’t forget if you are interested in a Scottish university, clearing for these begins in early August.
+So, if there are particular courses you would like to apply for and you have the required grades then calling on the 11th or 12th August is a good idea.
+Don’t forget, if you are interested in a Scottish university, Clearing for these begins in early August.

 Passing on your results